 What is your role with The Center and what are you most excited about?

 I am a Regional Literacy Specialist at The Center.
-I support Region 9, which consists of the City of Bogalusa, Tangipahoa, St. Helena, and several virtual schools in East Baton Rouge.
+I currently support Concordia, the City of Bogalusa, and Saint Bernard.
 I am most excited about spreading my love for literacy and supporting my schools and coaches in the Science of Reading.

 What is your background?